-Adequate staffing, a risk assessment and notification of the event will be given to the church safeguarding officer prior to the agreement for any event or off site activity.
-Notification of the event will be given to the church council secretary: Anita Hayward.

-If the activity is unusual or considered to be high risk the Church Safeguarding Officer will contact the Circuit Safeguarding Officer in order that it can be ratified or any queries raised.
+Adequate staffing, a risk assessment and notification of the event will be given to the Church Safeguarding Officer PRIOR to the agreement for any event or off site activity.
+If the activity is unusual or considered to be high risk the church safeguarding officer will contact the circuit safeguarding officer in order that it can be ratified or any queries raised.
+In the event that it is deemed necessary to consult with the Circuit Safeguarding Officer the managing trustees delegate the decision on whether the event should take place to the Chair of Trustees and the Church Safeguarding Officer who are to consult with the church leadership team or other trustees where appropriate.

-h) Other groups on church premises
+g Other groups on church premises

-Where the building is hired for outside use, the Church Safeguarding Officer should be informed.
-The Church Safeguarding Officer will keep the records and take advice as appropriate from the Circuit Safeguarding Officer.
+Where the building is hired for outside use the Church Safeguarding Officer should be informed.
+The Church Safeguarding Officer will keep the records and take advice as appropriate from both the Circuit Safeguarding Officer.

-i) Complaints procedure
+h) Complaints procedure

-There is a formal complaints procedure within the Methodist Church, which allows concerns to be raised about actions or behaviour by a member or officer of the Church.
+There is a formal complaint procedure within the Methodist Church, which allows concerns to be raised about actions or behaviour by a member or officer of the church.
 In addition, employed staff will be subject to relevant contractual procedures.
 All complaints will be responded to with care, diligence and impartiality.

-A complaint should be addressed to the superintendent minister, the Revd.
-Rosemarie Clarke.
-If a complaint is made to another person it should be referred to them.
-Meetings will be arranged with the person making the complaint and, usually, the person against whom the complaint has been made, in an attempt to resolve it.
-If the complaint is against the superintendent, it should be sent to the District Chair, Rev'd David Hinchliffe: david.hinchliffe@methodistsoutheast.org
+A complaint should be addressed to the Superintendent Minister, (the Revd Rosemarie Clarke).
+If a complaint is made to another person it should be referred to the david.hinchliffe@methodistsoutheast.org i) Review

+Superintendent.
+Meetings will be arranged with the person making the complaint and, usually, the person against whom the complaint is made, in an attempt to resolve it.
+If the complaint is against the superintendent, it should be sent to the District Chair, the Revd David Hinchliffe:

-Safeguarding officers must be informed of any complaint or issue relating to the potential abuse of children or adults who may be vulnerable.
-They will support prompt action to respond to the circumstances of any safeguarding concern, whether or not any party involved wishes to make a formal complaint through the Methodist Church.
+Safeguarding Officers must be informed of any complaint or issue relating to the potential abuse of children or adults who may be vulnerable.
+They will support prompt action to respond to the circumstances of any safeguarding concern whether or not any party involved wishes to make a formal complaint through the Methodist Church.